boldbi/boldbi-docker/README.md

        BOLD_SERVICES_BRANDING_FAVICON
       </td>
       <td>
-       This is favicon and the preferred image size is 40 x 40 pixels.
+       This is a favicon, and the preferred image size is 40 x 40 pixels.
       </td>
     </tr>
     <tr>